Andres930410/mapper/README.md

 - 1.0.2: The type is passed on the constructor instead of in the transform method and in the add mapper method.
 - 1.0.3: Now the constructor receives two types, one for the model and other for the dto, with this small change now the getters from the model are recognized.
 - 1.0.4: Update README.
+- 1.0.6: Fixes on the add mapping function, now the data arrives with the right type instead of being "type | undefined"

 # Acknowledgments
 I would like to thanks Trammel May.
 After a small discussion he pointed to me some problems that my library could have, those problems were addressed and solved.